Fresh Graduate Jobs in Singapore: How to Write Your Resume & Other Tips

 Despite not having any full-time work experience, you can still make certain key skills stand out on your CV.
 They could be skills learnt at school or at an internship or part-time job.

 HR people often scan or “ctrl+F” resumes for certain keywords.
+These days, some might even use AI to trawl through the applications they receive.
 So make sure you word your resume carefully and strategically.

 Check out job postings in the field you want to enter, and look out for words and phrases they use often, such as “social media management” or “customer service”.
 Then insert these catchphrases into descriptions of what you did during your course of study, internships, part-time jobs or CCAs.